St. Stephen's Episcopal Church

 Located in Boston's South End, St. Stephen's is home to an active Christian community.
 (Read About Us.)
 We participate in a wide-range of community outreach activities, with a special focus on helping school-aged young people along the road to successful adulthood.

 Since 2000 we have provided neighborhood children with a safe place to go at the end of the school day.
 Today we provide successful, year-round, out-of-school time programming for 800 students and about 160 teen jobs.
-Read About Our Youth Programs and check out a recent video about our partnership with Boston Public Schools.
+Read About Our Youth Programs and check out a recent video about our partnership with BPS.

 The Youth Jobs Coalition rallied more than 1,000 teens from across the state to march on the State House demanding that lawmakers create more opportunities for summer employment.
 The successful event was covered by local and national media.|Read here.| More about recent efforts to create teen jobs.

 As part of our ongoing partnership with the Blackstone Innovation School, St. Stephen's hosted our 4th annual service day on Monday, January 20th.
 This year 125 volunteers, including Representative Tom Conroy and Bishop Gale Harris joined us for this national day of service honoring the legacy of Dr. Martin Luther King, Jr. We observed the event with a morning of projects and mural painting followed by an afternoon workshop developed and presented by our teens.